Diamond Dealer — Mobridge, SD Since 1941

 GIA-Graded Diamonds

-The GIA (Gemological Institute of America) is the most trusted independent diamond grading lab.
+The GIA (Gemological Institute of America) is the most widely recognized independent diamond grading lab.
 A GIA report documents the diamond's exact carat weight, cut grade, color grade, clarity grade, and dimensions.
 For larger, higher-quality stones, a GIA report can:

 • Confirm the stone's characteristics without ambiguity